-The Dragonfly 36 is standard equipped with a double gas burner stove and a 3 Kgs steel EU norm gas cylinder placed in a closed box by the wheel stand.
+The Dragonfly 40 is standard equipped with a double gas burner stove and a 3 Kgs steel EU norm gas cylinder placed inside the wheel stand.
+Optionally it can be equipped with a gas oven above the kitchen sink.
 Some boats are built with other stove and oven types which are not reflected in the following information.

-The removable gally top must be removed and must stay open while cooking to get direct flames, but also to protect the wooden interior.
-NEVER have this galley top plate closed while the propane oven is active.
+The folding glass lid over the gas stove must never be removed and must stay open while cooking, to get direct flames, but also to protect the wooden interior.

-For safety reasons please make sure to close the valve on top of the gas bottle when you are done using the gas stove at the galley and or you can close the gas valve at the galley.
+For safety reasons please make sure to close the valve on top of the gas bottle when you are done using the gas stove at the galley.

-When replacing a gas cylinder, make sure to connect the hose system correctly to avoid leakage and check you get the correct gas fluid replacement.
+When replacing a gas cylinder, make sure to connect the hose system correctly to avoid leakage.

 The gas system is leak tested by the yard and a gas leak test sheet is supplied with the boat on delivery.
-The gas system must be checked every 5 years by a professional.
-In the drawer below the stove, you will find a gas leak tester with a battery life of 10 years.

-Beware that some countries and local areas have restrictions that require a specific local professional inspection of the gas installation.
+Beware that some countries and local areas have restrictions that require a professional inspection of the gas installation.

 It is always the owner's/skippers' responsibility to follow the local restrictions as required gas inspection and to have this done before the active approval expire.
-The gas system is by Quorning Boats built and installed according to EU and CE regulations.
+The gas system is by Quorning Boats built and installed according to EU regulations.